 Lateral keel = prominent ridges along the sides of some sharks, which provide stability when swimming at high speeds

-Lateral line = sensory organ running parallel along each side of a fish's body, capable of detecting water displacement and changes in pressure
+Lateral line = sensory organ running parallel along each side of a fish's body, allowing detection of water displacement and changes in pressure (See "Mechanoreception")

 Lecithotrophy / Lecithotrophic = form of "Ovoviparity" where developing embryos receive nutrition exclusively from yolk.
 Relatively less costly to the mother compared to "Matrotrophy".
 Similar to "Oviparity"